 Class 1 misdemeanors are punishable by up to one year in jail, a fine not exceeding $2,500, or both of these punishments.
 In addition, some offenses, such as DUI, could involve loss of driving privileges and other penalties.

 Class 2 misdemeanors are less serious than Class 1 crimes.
 Some of the crimes that fall within this classification are:

 Why You Need to Hire an Experienced Criminal Defense Attorney

-You do not want to try to represent yourself if you are charged with a misdemeanor offense.
-Besides facing hefty fines and a jail sentence, you will have a criminal record for the rest of your life.
-This can prevent you from obtaining a job, impact on your immigration status, prevent you from obtaining a scholarship, and hamper your ability to obtain a loan.
+In addition to paying significant fines and serving a jail sentence, you will have a criminal record for the rest of your life.
+A criminal record may prevent you from obtaining a job, impact your immigration status, prevent you from obtaining a scholarship, and hamper your ability to obtain a loan.

-- Represent you at court hearings
+- Representing you at court hearings

-Let Our Fairfax Law Firm Help You
+Let Our Fairfax Criminal Defense Law Firm Help You

 The experienced criminal defense attorneys at Greenspun Shapiro PC understand how significantly a misdemeanor conviction may impact you and your family.
 We have a track record of success in aggressively defending our clients to obtain the best possible outcome for them—whether their case is a traffic violation, misdemeanor, or felony.
 Call our Fairfax law firm at (703) 352-0100 to schedule your free consultation to learn how we can help you.